-At Komen, we’re committed to supporting research that will identify and deliver the cures for breast cancer.
-As a result, we’ve provided grants that have contributed to significant advances in the breast cancer arena for more than 30 years.
-Beginning in 1982, with a single research grant for $28,000, our research investments now make us the largest nonprofit funder of breast cancer research outside the US government.
-We’re proud to have funded research in the U.S. and 17 other countries around the world, covering the spectrum of breast cancer– from basic cancer cell biology to prevention, early detection and diagnosis to new treatments and improved quality of life.
+At Komen, we’re committed to saving lives by meeting the most critical needs in our communities and investing in breakthrough research to prevent and cure breast cancers.
+As a result, we’ve provided grants that have contributed to significant advances in the breast cancer arena for 40 years.
+Beginning in 1982, with a single research grant for $28,000, our research investments are nearly $1.1 billion, funding more than 2700 research grants and over 550 clinical trials.
+We’re proud to have funded research in the U.S. and 24 other countries around the world, covering the spectrum of breast cancer– from basic cancer cell biology to risk reduction, early detection and diagnosis to new treatments and improved quality of life.

-We have also provided more than $2.1 billion in grants to organizations that operate in local communities.
-All told, we have invested more than $3 billion in grants and programs that have supported research, screening, education, treatment and psychosocial support for breast cancer in more than 30 countries around the world.
+We have also provided $2.3 billion in grants to organizations that operate in local communities.
+All told, we have invested more than $3.3 billion in grants and programs that have supported research, screening, education, treatment and psychosocial support for breast cancer.

 Types of Grants We Fund